BryanL2303/cvwo-2024-winter-assignment-frontend/README.md

 4. Users can filter posts by categories predetermined
 5. Users can type into a search bar to filter posts

-# Current Status

-To attempt to further improve the project through the following means

-1. Handle database error status from backend
-2. Replace React Context with Redux
-3. Dockerize the project
-4. Further improve UI/UX by fixing out of place components
-    a.
-The buttons for editing and deleting comments not aligning
-    b.
-The select component for creating and updating labels taking too much vertical space and cannot be closed
-    c.
-Creating more variants for button styles

 # Acknowledgements

 Learning: